Waleed-xc/TODOApp/README.md

 # TODOApp
 1- To Do App using MERN Stack

-2- the application allows the users to register and create they're own Todo's based upon the registered user4- 3- the application was developed by using bootstrap , react, html, css, javascript , express , nodejs , and mongodb 4- to start the application
+2- the application allows the users to register and create they're own Todo's based upon the registered user

+3- the application was developed by using bootstrap , react, html, css, javascript , express , nodejs , and mongodb

+4- to start the application

 5- install the zip code or use git clone

-6- open the command prompt and cd to the application directory 7- cd to the frontend run the command npm i
+6- open the command prompt and cd to the application directory

+7- cd to the frontend run the command npm i

 8- cd to the backend run the command npm i

-9- create a file called .env inside of the backend directory and add your MONGO_URI = link 10- after that start a terminal and cd to the frontend and run the command npm start 11- open another terminal and cd to the backend and run the command nodemon index.js
+9- create a file called .env inside of the backend directory and add your MONGO_URI = link

+10- after that start a terminal and cd to the frontend and run the command npm start

+11- open another terminal and cd to the backend and run the command nodemon index.js

 application showcase
 -